 Additionally, for employees involved in security and surveillance the provisions in respect of rest breaks, daily rest, weekly rest and length of night work do not apply (although all other provisions will apply).
 These include:

 For all other employees, all the provisions will apply unless they agree formally to opt out of this provision.
 Individual employees do have the right to waive their rights to the 48 hour limit provided that they sign a formal document to confirm this.
-Opt out forms may be obtained from Personnel.
+Opt out forms may be obtained from HR.